 The issue of childlessness and barrenness has brought about the increase in adoption in Nigeria.
 There is more than one reason for adopting a child.

 The fear of being alone without children and dying without having anyone to pass on the family name and inheritance is also a major concern on this side of the world.

 Often at times unmarried people also prefer to adopt a child for companionship.
 They might not like the idea of marriage, although this is not common in our country.
-They might also be traumatized from past experience and decide to remain single and train an adopted child as theirs.
+They might also be traumatized from past experiences and decide to remain single and train an adopted child as theirs.

 Most times complicated health issues about childbirth can also influence one’s decision to adopt a child.
 Even though adopting a child can never be compared to having a child of your own, it bridges a huge gap in the lives of those desperately in need of a child.

 A lot of misinformed people just go to their villages and pick up a child from any family that is in need of help financially.